fsuri/Basil_SOSP21_artifact/README.md

-# SOSP21 Artifact Evaluation #108
+# Basil - SOSP21 Artifact
-This is the repository for the Artifact Evaluation of SOSP'21 submission #108: "Basil: Breaking up BFT with ACID transactions".
+This is the repository for the Artifact Evaluation of SOSP'21 proceeding: "Basil: Breaking up BFT with ACID transactions".

-For all questions about the artifact that do not require anonymity please e-mail (or message over google hangouts) Florian Suri-Payer <fs435@cornell.edu>.
+For all questions about the artifact please e-mail (or message over google hangouts) Florian Suri-Payer <fsp@cs.cornell.edu>.
 For specific questions about 1) building the codebase or 2) running TxBFTSmart, additionally please
 CC Zheng Wang <zw494@cornell.edu>.
 For questions about 3) running TxHotstuff, please CC Yunhao Zhang <yz2327@cornell.edu>, and 4) for questions about the experiment scripts or Cloudlab, please  CC Matthew Burke <matthelb@cs.cornell.edu>.